DATING SOMEONE WITH ANXIETY

 IS IT OK TO BREAK UP?

-Deciding whether or not to end a relationship is a hard decision, and it can be even more difficult when worrying that your ex may sink into a deeper depression post-breakup.
-Mental illness alone is no excuse to break up with someone.
-Lots of people with mental health conditions are able to enjoy long-lasting, fulfilling, happy relationships.
-Just because someone is depressed, doesn’t mean you should write them off.
-A condition in and of itself is not a reason to break up with somebody.
+Deciding whether to break up and end a relationship is a hard decision, and it can be more difficult when worrying that your ex may sink into a deeper depression post-breakup.
+Mental illness itself is not an excuse to break up with a partner.
+Lots of people with mental health issues are able to enjoy long-lasting, meaningful, and healthy relationships.
+Just because someone is anxious or depressed, doesn’t mean you should shut the door on them.
+Anxiety and depression are not a reason to break up with somebody.

 OVERLAND IOP IN LOS ANGELES CALIFORNIA